 As you can see, there are a lot of different uses for Process.st - onboarding new team members is just one of the many ways we use this tool.

-There are many more tools we use to keep our remote team productive but these are our top 10.
-Depending on your industry you may need more tools but we’ve found this core list works across many industries and businesses to help remote workers stay focused and maintain a good culture.
-If you have any questions about going remote or managing remote teams we created this ultimate FAQ for building and managing remote work teams.
+There are many other tools we use to keep our remote team productive and connected, but these are our top 10.
+Depending on your industry you may need many more, or more specific, tools but we’ve found this core list works across industries and businesses to help remote workers stay focused and maintain a healthy culture.
+And, if you have any questions about going remote or managing remote teams we created this ultimate FAQ for building and managing remote work teams.